 Snowchange Cooperative is located in the boreal village of Selkie, in North Karelia, Finland.
 Selkie is one of the oldest known settlements in the region, with earliest records emerging from 1500s.
 Before that the area has been owned and utilized by a Sámi siida, as can be derived from toponymic place names surrounding and in Selkie.
 The cultural lanscape of our village reflects therefore Sámi, Karelian and contemporary culture.
 Today the population of the village is appr.
 300 Finns.
-Snowchange is running a far-reaching ecological restoration programme building on living traditional knowledge in North Karelia as well as in other Finnish regions.
+Snowchange also has a operational rewilding center in Tohmajärvi.

 Our flagship site is Linnunsuo, a 110-hectare restored wetland.
-Home to over 185 species of birds, mammals like wolverine, otter and moose, and occasionally visited by 100,000 geese at a time, Linnunsuo has emerged a national symbol for re-wilding efforts in Finland.
+Home to over 200 species of birds, mammals like wolverine, otter and moose, and occasionally visited by 100,000 geese at a time, Linnunsuo has emerged a national symbol for re-wilding efforts in Finland.
 Re-wilding Finland is a trademark owned by Snowchange with the purposes of advancing community-based and -controlled national efforts.